 •Drawing on a series of points known to be effective for a specific condition

 Its origins date back to Chinese antiquity with the origins of Oriental Medicine which archaeologically date 5000 years ago but upon written record dates 2000 years ago in the Yellow Emperor’s Classic Internal Medicine-Nei Jing.
 During the unification of the Northern and Southern China in 500bc, the science of Oriental Medicine evolved so that mastery of oriental bodywork was required of each OM medical physician to help them refine their palpation skills necessary for the practice of acupuncture.

 In 600 AD, a Buddhist monk, Gan Jin Osho brought to Japan the medicine of the Imperial China which included Oriental Bodywork which came to its peak 10 to 1200 years later.
 However, in 1900s the influence of Western medicine, caused the ruling elites to ban Traditional Oriental Medicine OM.

-Macrobiotic Style Shiatsu-Developed Ojsawa, Kushi …and focusses on meridian work and living in harmony with the Tao and nature through lifestyle changes.
+•Macrobiotic Style Shiatsu-Developed Ojsawa, Kushi …and focusses on meridian work and living in harmony with the Tao, the elements and nature through lifestyle changes

-Zen Shiatsu-Developed by Masunaga, synthesizing tonification and sedation principles of TCM w/ western anatomy and physiology.
+•Zen Shiatsu-Developed by Masunaga, synthesizing tonification and sedation principles of TCM with western anatomy and physiology